 Who is Congressmen Bill Flores and what does he have against the ocean?
 Last week, the Republican lawmaker from Bryan, Texas led yet another effort in Congress to undermine the National Ocean Policy (NOP).
-By a mostly party line vote of 225 - 193, the U.S. House passed his amendment to the Water Resources Reform and Development Act, which blocks the U.S. Army Corps of Engineers from participating in any NOP efforts.
-The measure will next be considered by a committee of Senate and House members.
+By a mostly party line vote, the U.S. House passed his amendment to an appropriations bill (HR 4660) to defund the National Ocean Policy.
+The measure will next be considered by the Senate.

-Incredibly, this is Rep. Flores third attempt this year to obstruct implementation of the National Ocean Policy through a legislative amendment.
+Incredibly, this is Rep. Flores sixth attempt in the past two years to obstruct implementation of the National Ocean Policy through a legislative amendment.
 This raises an important question: why is a lawmaker from a land-locked district taking such a keen interest in ocean policy?
 The answer, not surprisingly, is politics.

 When the National Ocean Policy was established by President Obama in 2010 it signaled a serious attempt to address the many shortcomings of our nation’s piecemeal approach to ocean management.
 Taking its cue from the recommendations of the U.S. Commission on Ocean Policy - a bipartisan body established by President George W. Bush - the policy emphasizes improved collaboration across all levels of government to address priorities such as water quality, marine debris, and renewable energy A cornerstone of the policy is the establishment of regional ocean parterships (ROPs) that empower states to work with federal agencies, stakeholders, tribes, and the public to plan for the future of the ocean.